16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 18% chromium, 9.5% nickel

 Grade 304 is the most popular stainless steel that can be easily formed into various shapes.
-It can take up to 90 ksi pressure before experiencing mechanical failure.
+It can withstand up to 90 ksi of pressure before mechanical failure.

 Although this grade has excellent resistance to the atmospheric environment and several corrosive media, it is subject to stress corrosion cracking at higher temperatures (above 60°C) and to crevice corrosion in warm chloride environments.